 interactions, and has expanded to an appreciation of the role the ocean (and its biotic community) has and will play in shaping the world as we humans experience it, and how our activities are impacting these critically important systems.
 In my studies and research at UCSC, I am investigating how changing environmental factors are influencing evolutionary and ecological processes, and how this may influence short- and long-term outcomes in coastal marine ecosystems.

 During my undergraduate career, I pursued research on determinants of ecosystem function with PhD candidate Matthew Whalen and Dr. Jay Stachowicz.
 I took part in surveying both the Bodega Bay and Tamales Bay sites for the global seagrass research initiative, the Zostera Experimental Network (ZEN), and collaborated on a project investigating the effects of flow heterogeneity and diversity of fouling organisms on water column filtration.
 After graduating, I worked as a Junior Specialist

 with Dr. Eric Sanford at the Bodega Marine Laboratory (BML) on a project investigating juvenile seastar ecology and the prevalence of wasting disease in Pisaster ochraceus juveniles.
 Before beginning graduate work, I was stationed out at the Bermuda Institute of Ocean Sciences (BIOS) helping to teach a marine invertebrate zoology course and assisting with lionfish and coral research.
-At UC Santa Cruz, I have been leading a multi-institutional group of researchers in a collaborative effort to elucidate the impact of ocean acidification on predator-prey interactions, using black perch (Embiotoca jacksoni) as a model species, and have begun population genomics work investigating the potential role of adaptation in the response of fish populations to a changing environment.
+At UC Santa Cruz, I am leading a multi-institutional group of researchers in a collaborative effort to elucidate the impact of ocean acidification and environmental variability on predator-prey interactions, using black perch (Embiotoca jacksoni) as a model species, and have begun population genomics work investigating the potential role of adaptation in the response of fish populations to a changing environment.